-Kalpitiya Peninsula is our destination.
-The idyllic village has white-sand beaches on both sides and coconut palms that they also use to make house roofs.
-We stayed in a blue and white Kalpitiya villa with a coconut leaf roof, living partly outdoors and sleeping inside mosquito nets.
+The Kalpitiya Peninsula is our destination, and a village with white-sand beaches on both sides.
+And coconut palms that they also use as house roofs.
+We stayed in a blue and white villa with a coconut roof, living partly outdoors and sleeping inside mosquito nets.

 Buddhas and urban development in a Colombo temple

 We were touring Sri Lanka’s west coast with a car and a driver that we had for our whole Sri Lanka stay.
 If you want to know how we did all this, check out my post What to See in Sri Lanka,and How to Tour the Island.

 The Colombo to Kalpitiya Drive on the Map

 The map shows our 175 km drive from Colombo to Kalpitiya.
 In fact we started 6 km south of Colombo where our first night hotel was.
 I will show the hotel in this post.
 After seeing the places to visit in Colombo we first took the slower coastal road to Negombo and from Negombo on to the Kalpitiya Peninsula two hours further north.

 Alternatively you can take the motorway straight to Negombo but I would say small roads are a lot more interesting.
 Driving through local villages that follow each other all the way from Kalpitiya to Negombo you will get the real touch of Sri Lanka.right away.
 And you will also get to know the extremely busy traffic so typical of Sri Lanka.

-Then after leaving Negombo you will suddenly dive into the countryside and see more open farmland.
+Then after leaving Negombo you will dive into the countryside and see more open farmland.
 Coconut palms, pretty lakes and temples of all religions of Sri Lanka.